BRAVO68WEB/shx/packages/api/README.md

 ## 📝 Description

-Shx is a custom ShareX server that allows you to upload and share files, images, text and URLs with ease.
+Shx API is a custom ShareX server that allows you to upload and share files, images, text and URLs with ease.
 This server is built using Node.js and Express.js and stores the uploaded content on AWS S3 and Redis.